 MercyAscot is one of the most extensive private surgical facilities in Auckland, New Zealand, with over 650+ staff across three sites.
-As a leading healthcare organisation, its mission has always been a continuously improving, value-based service provider.
+As a leading healthcare organisation, its mission has always been a continuously improving, valuebased service provider.

-"The only way you can be a valuebased provider," claims Sarah Gardner, General Manager - Patient Engagement & Quality, "is to be able to identify key data points that come in as part of a patient's journey, whether it be their experience or outcomes."
+"The only way you can be a value-based provider, is to be able to identify key data points that come in as part of a patient's journey, whether it be their experience or outcomes."